How to Check if a Cron Job is Running

 In all three cases, the cron job is silently failing.
 In other words, there is no visual result of the cron job running.

-If you are unsure how to check mail server logs, then contact your hosting service’s technical support or work with an experienced administrator to use the logs to help you identify problems related to the mail server.
+If you are unsure how to check mail server logs, contact your hosting service’s technical support or work with an experienced administrator to use the logs to help you identify problems related to the mail server.

-There are many ways that a cron job can fail.
-If you are not sure how to code cron jobs then consult with an experienced developer to help you make corrections or modify code for troubleshooting purposes.
+A cron job can fail in many ways.
+If you are not sure how to code cron jobs, consult with an experienced developer to help you make corrections or modify code for troubleshooting purposes.

 Make sure your business, agency, or reseller clients are always connected and powered on with our optimized Managed VPS Hosting.